MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-to-set-up-workflow-users.md

 On the **Workflow User Group** page, you set up users under workflow user groups, and you specify the users’ number in a process sequence, such as an approver chain.

-Workflow users that function as approval users, both approval requesters and approvers, must also be set up on the **Approval User Setup** page.
+Workflow users that function as approval users, both approval requestors and approvers, must also be set up on the **Approval User Setup** page.
 For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md).

 > [!NOTE]
 > To define that an approval request is not approved until multiple approvers in an approval chain have approved it, set up approvers in a hierarchy.
 For approver type **Approver**, set approvers up on the **Approval User Setup** page.
 For approver type, **Workflow User Group**, set approvers up on the **Workflow User Groups** page and define the hierarchy by assigning incremental numbers to each approver in the **Sequence No.** field.
 For more information, see [Set Up Approval Users](across-how-to-set-up-approval-users.md) and the following section.